ibm-cloud-architecture/refarch-cognitive-prod-recommendations/docs/rules.md

 The product recommendation decision services address the scenario in which an existing customer would like to move to a new address.
 The products available at the new address may not be the same ones available at the current address.
 The decision service will recommend a new set of products for the customer based on their existing products, their new location, and the customer churn or the possibility that this customer might leave to another company that has better prices or a product set that better fits their needs.

 ## Rule flow
-The high level steps or tasks needed to make the decision are captured in the ruleflow diagram below
+The high level steps or tasks needed to make the decision are captured in the ruleflow diagram below.
+Subsequent sections describe the details for each rule flow task.
 ![Main Rule Flow](ruleflow.png)

 ## Bundle Definition